Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-College Grove - Carey Park SA2's median income among taxpayers in financial year 2022 was $43,600.
-The average income stood at $56,045 during the same period.
-These figures are lower than Rest of WA's median and average incomes of $57,323 and $71,163 respectively.
-By September 2025, with a 14.2% Wage Price Index growth since financial year 2022, estimated median and average incomes would be approximately $49,791 and $64,003 respectively in College Grove - Carey Park.
-According to the 2021 Census, household, family, and personal incomes in College Grove - Carey Park fall between the 8th and 14th percentiles nationally.
-Income analysis reveals that 27.4% of residents earn $1,500 - 2,999 weekly, which is consistent with broader trends across the metropolitan region showing 31.1% in the same category.
-Housing affordability pressures are severe in College Grove - Carey Park, with only 81.0% of income remaining, ranking at the 8th percentile nationally.
+The College Grove - Carey Park SA2's income level is lower than average on a national basis according to the latest ATO data aggregated by AreaSearch for FY-23.
+The College Grove - Carey Park SA2's median income among taxpayers is $45,481 and the average income stands at $58,623, which compares to figures for Regional WA's of $59,973 and $74,392 respectively.
+Based on Wage Price Index growth of 9.62% since FY-23, current estimates would be approximately $49,856 (median) and $64,263 (average) as of September 2025.
+According to 2021 Census figures, household, family and personal incomes in College Grove - Carey Park all fall between the 8th and 14th percentiles nationally.
+Income analysis reveals the largest segment comprises 27.4% earning $1,500 - 2,999 weekly (2,061 residents), consistent with broader trends across the metropolitan region showing 31.1% in the same category.
+Housing affordability pressures are severe, with only 81.0% of income remaining, ranking at the 8th percentile.

 Frequently Asked Questions - Income